kward/shunit2/README.md

 ### <a name="skipping"></a> Skipping

-    startSkipping
+#### Skipping tests

+TBA

+#### Skipping assertions

+    startSkippingAsserts

 This function forces the remaining _assert_ and _fail_ functions to be "skipped", i.e. they will have no effect.
 Each function skipped will be recorded so that the total of asserts and fails will not be altered.

-    endSkipping
+    endSkippingAsserts

 This function returns calls to the _assert_ and _fail_ functions to their default behavior, i.e. they will be called.

-    isSkipping
+    isSkippingAsserts

-This function returns the current state of skipping.
+This function returns the current state of assert skipping.
 It can be compared against `${SHUNIT_TRUE}` or `${SHUNIT_FALSE}` if desired.

+**Note:** These functions were called `startSkipping`, `endSkipping`, and `isSkipping` earlier.
+Those old functions are still available and they work as before, but they will print out a warning that they are deprecated.

 ### <a name="suites"></a> Suites